Blog

 NPS ToolTrigger surveys, collect insights, and visualize NPS data automatically.

-saas dashboard: Active Users (DAU/WAU/MAU)
+SaaS dashboard: Active Users (DAU/WAU/MAU)

-Active user metrics in saas
+Active user metrics in SaaS

 You track active user metrics to understand how many people use your product every day, week, or month.
 These metrics show you how engaged your users are and help you spot trends in usage.
 DAU, WAU, and MAU measure unique users over different time periods.
 The DAU/MAU ratio is a key indicator of product stickiness.
 If your ratio is above 20%, you see high engagement, which means users find daily value.
 Ratios between 10% and 20% show moderate engagement, while less than 10% signals low engagement and possible retention risks.
+Use these benchmarks to compare your product with industry standards and set goals for improvement.

-Tracking user engagement in saas dashboards
+Tracking user engagement in SaaS dashboards

 You need to track user engagement to improve your product and increase revenue.
-Your saas dashboard helps you monitor how users interact with your platform.
+Your SaaS dashboard helps you monitor how users interact with your platform.
 You can use several strategies to get the most accurate insights:

 • Create a knowledge base to help users solve problems and stay engaged.